Humanistic Therapy

 Goals for therapy

-In humanistic therapy, the overarching goal is often to help people unlock their potential and lead a more authentic, fulfilling life.
+In humanistic therapy, the overarching goal of counseling is often to help people unlock their potential and lead a more authentic, fulfilling life.
 Core principles like empathy, respect, and collaboration between the therapist and client shape the modality.
 The goals for humanistic therapy may include the following:

 Developing a stronger sense of self